alexpaul/Parsing-JSON-Review/README.md

 # Parsing JSON Review

 Parsing JSON review.
-Using Playgrounds.
-Using Unit Tests and displaying in a table view.
+In this review we will be using Playgrounds, using Unit Tests, reading from the App Bundle and displaying the JSON data in a table view.

 ## Objective